emmcauley/emmcauley/README.md

 ### Hi, I'm Erin 👋

 I'm a scientist.
-I specialized in bioinformatics and molecular biology for my bachelor's degree and I studied adult stem cells in the prostate epithelium during my PhD at the University of Chicago.
-Recently I've become interested in how to architect private AI systems via privacy-enhancing technologies (PETs) like federated learning and differential privacy for the biomedical research community.<br>
+I specialized in bioinformatics and molecular biology for my bachelor's degree and I studied adult epithelial stem cells during my PhD at the University of Chicago.
+I'm currently a Senior Bioinformatics Scientist at Fulcrum Genomics and I write code to help scientists do cool things.<br>

 😄 Pronouns: she/her/hers
 <!--